As Amazon burns, Brazil's Bolsonaro tells rest of world not to interfere

 “We urge the governments of the Amazon countries, especially Brazil and Bolivia, the United Nations and the international community to take serious measures to save the world’s lungs,” it said.

-Wildfires are also raging in Bolivia, where officials estimate that an area the size of Delaware has burned in recent days.
+Wildfires are also raging in Bolivia, where officials estimate that an area the size of the U.S. state of Delaware has burned in recent days.

-Reporting by Eduardo Simões, Stephen Eisenhammer and Gabriel Araujo in Sao Paulo, Anthony Boadle and Ricardo Brito in Brasilia and Mitra Taj in Lima; editing by Marguerita Choy and Rosalba O'Brien
+Reporting by Stephen Eisenhammer in Sao Paulo and Anthony Boadle in Brasilia; Additional reporting by Eduardo Simões and Gabriel Araujo in Sao Paulo, Ricardo Brito in Brasilia, Mitra Taj in Lima and Julia Symmes Cobb in Bogota; editing by Marguerita Choy, Rosalba O'Brien and Leslie Adler